nnn1590/gcmm/Readme.md

 ### TO DO

-* Add hotswapping (memory cards can be swapped, SD Gecko/SD/USB can't be swapped)
+* Add hotswapping or warmswapping (memory cards can be swapped, SD Gecko/SD/USB can't be swapped)
+* New Background / alternativ Dark Mode Background

 ### ABOUT SAVEGAMES AND RAW IMAGES